 So what does “alternating additions” mean?
 It’s simple!
 Switch between adding some of the flour mixture, gently stirring it in, adding some milk, gently stirring it in, and going back and forth between these two until you run out of the flour mixture and milk.
 And yes… I use a fork to do this, not a spatula or wooden spoon!

-Coat muffin cups or liners with cooking spray.
+Prepare the muffin cups.
 This is super important!
-Low fat batters, like this apple muffin batter, will stick to muffin cups and muffin liners like superglue because the batter contains so little oil or butter.
+Low fat batters, like this healthy apple muffin batter, will stick to muffin cups and muffin liners like superglue because the batter contains so little oil or butter.
 Generously coating either with cooking spray will prevent your muffins from sticking too much.
 (I use this trick for all of my healthy muffin recipes — and my healthy cupcake recipes too!)

-Tip: I highly recommend doing this for any type of muffin pan (metal, silicone, etc) and muffin liner (paper, foil, silicone, etc)!
+Tip: I highly recommend doing this for any type of muffin pan (metal, silicone, etc) and muffin liner (paper, foil, silicone, etc).
+It ensures your muffins don’t get stuck and slide right out!

 What can I substitute for the vinegar?